Address

 8091 Zurich

-The laboratory is located in the Haldenbach Building at the Department of Neurology of the University Hospital Zurich at Frauenklinikstrasse 26, 8091 Zurich and is headed by Prof. Dr. M. Weller with the support of J. Friesen and T. Pesch (laboratory management) and K. Weissbecker (administration).
-Prof. Dr. P. Roth, Dr. Dr. T. Weiss and PD Dr. H.-G. Wirsching have obtained independent funding and lead junior research groups.
+The laboratory is located in the Haldenbach Building at the Department of Neurology of the University Hospital Zurich at Frauenklinikstrasse 26, 8091 Zurich.
+It is jointly led by Prof. Dr. M. Weller, Prof. Dr. P. Roth, and PD Dr. Dr. T. Weiss with the support of J. Friesen and T. Pesch (laboratory management) and K. Weissbecker (administration).

-In cooperation with the Departments of Medical Oncology and Oncology (PD Dr. Dr. E. Le Rhun), Neurosurgery (Prof. Dr. L. Regli) and Radiation Oncology (Prof. Dr. M. Guckenberger) and the Institute of Pathology (Prof. Dr. H. Moch), several externally funded projects on the pathogenesis and biology of metastases of the central nervous system are being carried out.
+In cooperation with the Departments of for Medical Oncology and Hematolgoy (PD Dr. Dr. E. Le Rhun), Neurosurgery (Prof. Dr. L. Regli) and Radiation Oncology (Prof. Dr. M. Guckenberger) and the Institute of Pathology (Prof. Dr. H. Moch), several externally funded projects are being conducted on the pathogenesis and biology of metastases of the central nervous system.

 Laboratory for Molecular Neuro-Oncology